aroradaman/windows-networking/docs/index.md

 Our goal is to make windows on kubernetes networking problems fun to work on and easy to document.
 We dont have a particularly high bar for PRs!

-## Windows Services
+## Windows Networking

-One of the main topics here is HNS, which is used by both windows CNIs and kube proxys.
+A quick first look at windows networking for the impatient - One of the main topics here is HNS, which is used by both windows CNIs and kube proxys.

 - Windows CNIs make HNS endpoints
 - Windows Kube proxy implementations make HNS Loadbalancers (other than antrea, which uses OVS instead)